Before you start working with a Novell Cluster Services cluster, you should be familiar with the terms described in this section:

 Each server in the cluster has its own unique static IP address.

 The first server that comes up in an cluster is assigned the cluster IP address and becomes the master node.
 The master node monitors the health of the cluster nodes.
 It also synchronizes updates about the cluster to eDirectory.
 If the master node fails, Cluster Services migrates the cluster IP address to another server in the cluster, and that server becomes the master node.
+For information about how a new master is determined, see Section C.0, Electing a Master Node.

 Any member node in the cluster that is not currently acting as the master node.